runtime-verification/before-the-workshop/ARTiMon/README.md

 Consider including the following and introducing additional structure if you want.

 * My favourite specification (or two)

+	ARTiMon input langage (kind of MITL with additionnal operators like the Aggregation, Cumulative Length, Last, Generalized Rising/falling edges ...)

+	See the paper "ARTiMon Monitoring Tool, The Time Domains" of post-proceedings of RV-CuBES 2017 for more details about the language.

+	(Some difference with the effective syntax of the tool may exists)

 * A short paragraph explaining the property

 	The system under monitoring is a vehicule hybrid engine.